 Can You Fix an Electrolux Washer Yourself?

-However, if the issue is more complicated — such as a motor fault or electrical problem — then it’s probably best to contact a professional.
-You can contact Electrolux customer service or call up a trusted repair person.
+However, if the issue is more complicated, such as a motor fault or a fried circuit board, you should contact a professional.
+In those cases, reach out to Electrolux customer service or a local appliance repair technician.

-You should get at least 10 years from your Electrolux appliance.
-Most Electrolux washers have a 10-year warranty on the motor, basket, and tub, so that’s a good indication of the lifespan.
+You should expect at least 10 to 13 years of service from your Electrolux appliance.
+Most models come with a 10-year warranty on the motor and tub, which is a good indicator of their build quality.

 E10 Error Code